-Our concluding recommendation is that individual ownership will allow you to benefit from audit exemption or tax exemption or both and will have lesser formality to follow.
+Our concluding recommendation is that individual ownership will allow you to benefit from audit and XBRL exemption or tax exemption or both and will have lesser formality to follow.

 A22: Generally, banks in Singapore require you to have the following items in order to open a corporate bank account for your Singapore-incorporated company:

 - A resolution by the board of directors approving the opening of the account and specifying the signatories to the account.
 Alternatively, the board can use the pre-approved format prescribed by a bank that simply requires the signatures of the directors.

 - Standard account-opening forms signed by the abovementioned authorized signatories